longhorn/website/content/docs/1.6.0/references/settings.md

 > Default: `2048`

-This allows users to configure HugePage size in MiB for v2 data engine.
+Maximum huge page size (in MiB) for the V2 Data Engine.

 #### Guaranteed Instance Manager CPU for V2 Data Engine